Selecting and Arranging Objects

 To rotate an object, activate the Move tool .
 Drag the round handle around the object's center.

-Holding down a second finger on the screen, you can rotate with 15 degree steps.
+Holding down a second finger on the screen, you can rotate with 15 degrees steps.
+The same can be done by activating the corresponding mode in the Control panel.

 The default center of rotation coincides with the center of the object's boundary.
 To set any other point as the center of rotation, tap on in the Control panel.
 Then drag a circular handle, that indicates the rotation center, to a new place.